libretro/retroarch-assets/xmb/neoactive/README.md

  * The level of detail is expanded beyond the scope of the monochrome theme, but favors gradients instead of a flat design.

 ### Export
-The SVG and PNG files can be created using the ImageMagick Mogrify command and Kivutar’s convert.sh script.
+ * The original source files were created with Adobe Illustrator and saved as PDF files.
+The SVG and PNG files can be created using the ImageMagick Mogrify command.